Thank you to the Newport Restoration Foundation and the Champlin Foundation. Their preservation grant has helped restore the schoolhouse!

 In the 1870s the pastors held open meetings at the Glen and local Methodist pastors and ministers from many denominations were present.
 The governing structure of the church revolved around a board which was charged with finding and overseeing pastors and the life of the church.
 The officers were three Elders, two Deacons, treasurer and the clerk.
 The activities of the church centered around the official church committees.

 The most active of the committees seemed to be Music and Social Life.
 The church members believed that everyone should have access to a musical education.
 The church had a singing school and organ lessons were given.
 The social life group coordinated turkey suppers and Christmas festivals at the church.
+The organ was purchased in 1903 from the Emmanuel Church in Newport.

 The church was an active, thriving congregation for the half century between the Civil War and World War I. It then went through a decline from which it never recovered.
 The last church service was held in the summer of 1937.
 In 1940 the fourteen remaining members voted to give the property to the Portsmouth Historical Society.
 The church members recognized the church as a historic landmark in Portsmouth and they wanted the building to be used for educational or historical purposes.

-Julia Ward Howe Room
+Julia Ward Howe Exhibit

 Native American Cup-Stone